yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/events.md

 ## System built-in event

 Above are the general rules for listening to the event and launching the event.
 Cocos Creator has built in system events like mouse and touch for `cc.Node`.
-You can refer to [/internal-events.md]
+You can refer to [Internal Events](internal-events.md).